 7- A Melatonin supplement might help

 Well, there is an effective tip to increase your sleep quality, a melatonin supplement.
 Melatonin is the sleep hormone that can help to regulate the sleep pattern.
-Sleep hormone can help your body relax and fall asleep.
+Sleep hormones can help your body relax and fall asleep.
 It is the most commonly used sleeping aid.